 On this walk we’ll be exploring the Holly Lodge estate, a council estate bordering the famous Highgate cemetery.

 Built initially as a private residential estate in the 1920s of houses, it also included flats that catered for the rise in single white-collar working women.
 Aside from the unique history of these “Lady Worker Homes”, we will also explore the origins of the estate.
-As a country estate in a then rural area north of London life in the area centred around the mansion house, Holly Lodge, from which the council estate takes its name.
+As a country estate in a then rural area north of London, life in the area centred around the mansion house, Holly Lodge, from which the council estate takes its name.
 Join this walk to discover the history of this unique parcel of land, hear stories of aristocratic life at Holly Lodge mansion and experience the garden suburb atmosphere that survives to this day.

 Explore one of the most exciting street art scenes in the world that attracts artists from all over the world.
 Immerse yourself in the creative vibe of east London’s Shoreditch area by exploring this ever-changing and unpredictable gallery on its streets.
 By the end of this tour you’ll know your Stik from your Schade and seen many different styles of work from artists around the globe.

-Explore London’s theatre and film history on this 90 minute tour.
+Take a walk around London’s entertainment district and explore London’s theatre and film history on this 90 minute tour.

 Learn about the development of London’s theatre scene from the 1500s through to the “Revudeville” of the Windmill Girls in the 1930s and hear the stories of the many characters who have graced the London stage.
 Discover the origins of expressions like “limelight” and find out which of London’s theatres is the most haunted!